Deanw123outlook/Distance-Metrics--Machine-Learning--Python-Javascript/README.md

-Distamce-Metric devloped using both Python & Javascript!
+Distance-Metrics developed using both Python & Javascript!

 We will take a close look at both Euclidean & Manhatten distance metrics which are commonly utilized in machine learning models such as K-Means-Clustering algoririthim and other.
 We will build both of these metrics from beginning to end using Python & Javascript.